C.I.D. (1990 film): Plot

 C.I.D.
 Inspector Veer Sehgal (Vinod Khanna) wages war against organized crime.
 His enemy is Roshan Lala (Kiran Kumar), the overlord of the drug and gold smuggling racket in India.
 So dangerous a man is Roshan Lala that no witness has ever dared to come forward to give evidence against him in court.
-Frustrated by the lack of evidence and witness needed to convict Roshan Lala, Inspector Veer manages to have a young undercover officer Raksha Mehra (Juhi Chawla) infiltrate Roshan Lala's organization.
-However, she is soon discovered to be a Police officer and ruthlessly shot down by Roshan in a deserted street.
-Fatefully, this murder is witnessed by Mr & Mrs Saxena, a respectable middle-aged couple whose only daughter Meghna Saxena (Amrita Singh) is engaged to be married to Inspector Veer.
+Frustrated by the lack of evidence and witnesses needed to convict Roshan Lala, Inspector Veer manages to have a young undercover officer, Raksha Mehra (Juhi Chawla), infiltrate Roshan Lala's organization.
+However, she is soon discovered to be a police officer and ruthlessly shot down by Roshan in a deserted street.
+Fatefully, this murder is witnessed by Mr. and Mrs. Saxena, a respectable middle-aged couple whose only daughter, Meghna Saxena (Amrita Singh), is engaged to be married to Inspector Veer.
 Will Roshan Lala be successful in his design?
 Does Inspector Veer convict Roshan Lala, or does he lose his beloved forever?